maxdemer01/maxdemer01.github.io/_posts/2023-04-07-overthewire.md

 ## Conclusion

 Over the Wire is an excellent platform for individuals who want to learn and improve their cybersecurity skills.
 It offers a range of challenges of varying difficulty levels, which are designed to simulate real-world scenarios and improve problem-solving abilities.
 The platform is free, interactive, and provides feedback and support to individuals who are stuck on a particular challenge.
 Over the Wire is an excellent tool for career development and preparation for cybersecurity certification exams.

+If you are looking for a place to start, I personally recommend the [Bandit games](https://overthewire.org/wargames/bandit/), as it starts very easily using terminal commands on remote machines via ssh.
+The goal is to escalate permissions until you find the key to the next level.
+Soon I will upload the walkthroughs of the first levels.
+Stay tuned!